The Slums of 1980s Glasgow Through the Lens of a French Photographer

 In 1980, French photojournalist Raymond Depardon was commissioned by a British newspaper to shoot a story in Glasgow.
-He knew nothing about the city and couldn’t speak English either.
+He knew nothing about the city and didn’t speak any English.

 Videos by VICE

-Raymond’s photos are well known in France.
-As part of the Magnum photo agency, he documented Algerian war, national liberation fighters in Chad, Angolan street kids and landscape shots of the Nigerian desert.
-But his Glasgow series was never published, and the films laid dormant in a box in his house for over 30 years.
-Now – they’re having a second life, as part of the Barbican’s Strange and Familiar exhibition.
-We caught up with Raymond to talk about Thatcherism and poverty.
+Depardon’s photos are well known in France.
+As part of the Magnum photo agency, he documented the Algerian war, national liberation fighters in Chad, Angolan street kids, and landscape shots of the Nigerian desert.
+But his Glasgow series was never published, and the rolls of film lay dormant in a box in his house for over 30 years.
+Now—they’re having a second life, as part of the Barbican’s Strange and Familiar exhibition.
+We caught up with Depardon to talk about Thatcherism and poverty.

 Do you think that being a foreigner helped you?